2 part-time instructors

 The Master of Science (M.S.) education program in Speech-Language Pathology (residential) is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 The Department of Communicative Disorders is committed to nondiscrimination and the equitable treatment of clients and families served in our clinics, of applicants and students of our program, and of departmental faculty and staff.
 Specifically, the department and the university do not discriminate on the basis of sex, gender, gender identity or gender expression, marital status, sexual orientation, race, color, religion, national or ethnic origin, disability, age, genetic information, citizenship, or status as a covered veteran in its education programs or activities.
-Any concerns regarding discrimination should be directed to the Clinic Director, Elizabeth Connors (firstname.lastname@example.org, 401-874-4741) or the Department Chair, Dana Kovarsky (email@example.com, 401-874-2735), and/or the University of Rhode Island Office of Affirmative Action, Equal Opportunity and Diversity (401-874-2442).
+Any concerns regarding discrimination should be directed to the Speech and Language Clinic Director, Karen Houle (email@example.com, 401-874-4741), or the Department Chair, Jean Gordon (firstname.lastname@example.org, 401-874-2735), and/or the University of Rhode Island Office of Affirmative Action, Equal Opportunity and Diversity (401-874-2442).

 Further information can be found on the university website.